-Digital Identification and Finance Initiative in Africa
+Digital Identification and Finance Initiative in Africa (DigiFI)

 Across Africa, governments have the potential to use digitization of financial services and identification to improve governance, enhance public service delivery, catalyze private markets, and drive complementary policies with transformative impacts for citizens.

 A growing number of African governments have already begun pursuing the digitization of select Government to Person (G2P) payments, while others are integrating access to and delivery of key services under one unique, biometrically-authenticated ID system.
 Early research suggests there is vast opportunity across Africa for digital technologies to help reduce leakage in the delivery of social protection and other public goods and services, to increase fiscal capacity, to reduce corruption, and, most importantly, to boost the welfare of citizens, particularly marginalized groups and women.
 Yet, there remains a glaring lack of rigorous, peer-reviewed evidence on how governments can most effectively leverage digital payments and ID systems.

 DigiFI Africa aims to fill this evidence gap by funding cutting edge research projects focused on the study of innovative government payment systems, IDs, and reforms.
 The scope of funding aims to include projects across a range of possible DFS and governance interventions, including but not limited to: